-The 2024 Ellen J. Miller Memorial
+The 2027 Ellen J. Miller Memorial

 SHORT STORY COMPETITION

 All entries must prominently feature one or more characters from Barbara Pym’s published novels, in any situation, place, or time the author chooses.
 Entries must be original works of approximately 2000 words, with a maximum length of 2200 words.
-Multiple entries from the same author and resubmissions or revisions of previously submitted stories will not be accepted.
+Multiple entries from the same author and re-submissions or revisions of previously submitted stories will not be accepted.
 Stories must be in English and must not have been published or accepted for publication elsewhere, including on personal blogs and web pages.
 Stories that have won or are under consideration in other competitions are not eligible.

 Entries must be submitted by email to barbarapymsociety@gmail.com with the subject line “Short Story Entry.”
 Please attach your story as a Word document or RTF text file, and be sure to include your full name and home town in the email, but not in the document; the judges will not know the identities of the authors.
 All entries will be acknowledged by email.
 Hard-copy submissions will not be accepted nor returned.